Maumagnaguagno/Spriter/README.md

 The positive side is to exchange CPU time with HD space/time, as a smaller file will take less HD and less cycles to be written now, and read out in the future.

 ## How Spriter works
-Ok, so now we (You and I!) can play with images.
+Ok, so now we can play with images.
 Yeah!
 But none of us know how to draw, even less without interface.
 We are not alone, the computer also does not know.